 On a flat work surface, such as a large cutting board, lay out the slices of beef.
 Season each piece with a generous sprinkle of salt and pepper.

 Flip each piece over and season the other side with salt, pepper and paprika.
 Adding a sprinkle of paprika is not traditionally done when preparing Rouladen, this is how my father taught me.
 It stems from his Hungarian roots.
 For Hungarians, everything is better with a little paprika!
-It adds a nice layer of flavor to the dish.
+It does add a nice layer of flavor to the dish.
 You can choose to use it or not, either way will be delicious!

 Once the beef is well seasoned, spread each piece with a thin layer of yellow mustard.
+I’ve used Dijon mustard at times and it’s equally delicious.

 I find using the back of a teaspoon makes quick work of spreading out the mustard.